Skip to main content

 • Reinforce bankroll on bad runs (optional, depending on personal risk appetite)

-The key: Treat profits with intention.
+Treat your profits with intention.

 Taking a reward for a great month is smart.
 Gutting your roll after one heater?
 Not so much.